 b.
 When these provisions do not apply.
 You will not earn Base Commission on:

 i. airfares that are ticketed to another carrier (for example, as part of an interline journey).

-i. will pay the applicable rates of Base Commission on your sale of airfares under the “VA” airline designator in accordance with the terms of this Agreement; and
+i. will pay the applicable rates of Base Commission (if applicable) on your sale of airfares under the “VA” airline designator in accordance with the terms of this Agreement; and

-ii. reserve the right to pay different rates of Base Commission on different market segments, routes, fare types or agent market segments.
+ii. reserve the right to pay different rates of Base Commission (if applicable) on different market segments, routes, fare types or agent market segments.

 a.
 We require all Group bookings to be secured by a Guarantee to the value of the Group booking.